eLearning Handbook for Faculty and Administrators

 Student Privacy

 Pensacola State College is committed to protecting the privacy of its distance learning students.
 Under the Federal Family Educational Rights and Privacy Act of 1974, a distance learning student’s academic files at PSC will not be released to any third party without the written consent of the student.
 All state and federal laws and regulations, and PSC regulations and policies concerning the privacy of student records, shall apply with equal force and effect to distance learning student records.
-For additional information please consult the PSC Distance Learning Privacy Procedure.
+For additional information for distance learning students, please consult the PSC Distance Learning Privacy Procedure.

 Testing / Proctoring